 For exposures, she also watched Orange Is the New Black, sexual scenes of TV shows involving two women, and read coming-out stories.
 Late-in-life coming out stories were the ones that were most triggering to her, as were stories about gender fluidity.

 It was hard for her to get back into therapy, because she was worried a therapist would tell her she needed to come out of the closet.
-But knowing her past with OCD, she chose CBT and exposure therapy, and recently graduated as a social worker so that she can help people with OCD.
+But knowing her past with OCD, she chose to pursue CBT and exposure therapy.
 She thinks, in a way, she was lucky to deal with OCD as a child because otherwise she may never have realized the homosexualty obsessions could be treated.

 “Unless this is something that you have spent a lot of time with, it isn't something you would recognize,” she says.